spatialthoughts/courses/end-to-end-gee-output/03_export_a_collection.md

 One of the most commonly asked questions by Earth Engine users is - *How do I download all images in a collection*?
 The Earth Engine Python API comes with a `ee.batch` module that allows you to launch batch exports and manage tasks.
 The recommended way to do batch exports like this is to use the Python API's `ee.batch.Export` functions and use a Python for-loop to iterate and export each image.
 The `ee.batch` module also gives you ability to control *Tasks* - allowing you to automate exports.

+> You can also export images in a collection using Javascript API in the Code Editor but this requires you to manually start the tasks for each image.
+This approach is fine for small number of images.
+You can check out the [recommended script](https://code.earthengine.google.co.in/?scriptPath=users%2Fujavalgandhi%2FEnd-to-End-GEE%3ASupplement%2FImage_Collections%2FExporting_ImageCollections).

 ```python
 import ee